Written by Melina Chew Ying Fei

 Law and policies are never static as they continuously evolve to adapt to the changing times.
 On an international level, the sharing economy revolution has already triggered discussions on how competition tools that are used to define markets, assess market power and efficiencies, may be better re-designed or re-interpreted.
 The time for the CCCS and the legislature to likewise react and update its regime is long overdue.

 – – – For a PDF version of this article, click here. – – –

 Written by: Melina Chew Ying Fei, LL.B.
-Graduate (Class of 2019) from Singapore Management University’s School of Law.
+Graduate (Class of 2019) from Singapore Management University’s School of Law, during her fourth year of undergraduate studies.
 All opinions expressed in this article are the author’s own.
 Edited by: Pesdy Tay Jia Yi, 4th Year LL.B.
 Student.